-The transformation $\mathcal{T}$ provides complete null curves in ${\rm SL}(2,\c)$ when applied to complete bounded null curves in $\c^3-\{|z_3|>1\}.$ Unfortunately, proper examples in ${\rm SL}(2,\c)$ can not be constructed by this procedure.
-Taking into account Corollary I, we get that: \begin{quote}{\bf Corollary II [Calabi-Yau problem in ${\rm SL}(2,\c)$].} {\em For any open orientable surface $M,$ there exists a Riemann surface $N$ homeomorphic to $M$ and a complete bounded null curve $F:N \to {\rm SL}(2,\c).$} \end{quote}
+$\imath=\sqrt{-1}.$ The transformation $\mathcal{T}$ provides complete bounded null curves in ${\rm SL}(2,\c)$ when applied to complete bounded null curves in $\c^3-\{|z_3|>1\}$ \cite{muy1}.
+Unfortunately, proper examples in ${\rm SL}(2,\c)$ can not be constructed by this procedure.
+Taking into account Corollary I, we get that: